 The Early Decision Program (EDP) is for highly motivated, capable, and passionate applicants who have demonstrated excellence in academics.
 Applicants should only be applying to this institution with full intentions of attending if accepted.
-EDP is only available to undergraduates who have achieved a cumulative overall and science GPA of 3.8 or better and at least a 32 old MCAT or a 512 new MCAT (Est.) or better on the MCAT with no score below an eight in any single category.
+EDP is only available to undergraduates who have achieved a cumulative overall and science GPA of 3.8 or better and a 512 MCAT or better on the MCAT with no score below a 128 in any single category.